ellenmarie/800-63-3/sp800-63-3/sec1_2_introduction.md

 entitled the *Federal Information Security Modernization Act* [[FISMA]](#FISMA), and related NIST standards and guidelines.
 FISMA directs Federal agencies to develop, document, and implement agency-wide programs to provide information security for the information and systems that support the operations and assets of the agency.
-This includes the security authorization of IT systems that support digital authentication.
-NIST recommends that non-Federal entities implementing these guidelines follow equivalent standards of security management, security authorization, and accreditation (SA&A) to ensure the secure operations of their digital systems.
+This includes the security management, and security authorization and accreditation (SA&A) of IT systems that support digital authentication.
+NIST recommends that non-federal entities implementing these guidelines follow equivalent standards to ensure the secure operations of their digital systems.